 - The light reflectance, absorbance, or transmission properties will influence assembly equipment.
 Applications can also generate a requirement for a color other than green to produce the desired contrast or brightness.

 - Alternative colors significantly impact identifying lead-free assemblies, helping to avoid mistakes in a mixed-assembly environment.

 The solder mask color does not affect the performance of the PCB itself.
 However, the difference between the colors is that the board’s resolution will be different—colors like red and blue match the green PCB in resolution.
-Yet, black and yellow solder masks have significantly less resolution than green, and the transparent solder masks have greater resolutions.
+Yet, black and yellow solder masks have significantly less resolution than green, and transparent solder masks have greater resolutions.

 1.2 Solder Mask and PCB Assembly

 - On the one hand, a solder mask is essential when it comes to fabricating your PCB.
 And the assembler will remind you that always put the solder mask dams between surface mount pads if possible, preventing accidental solder bridging as assembly and avoiding reworking required to remove shorts.